310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Tori %}
-Since you’re gonna help with repairing it, how about you also re-draw the mascot on the tabletop?
+Since you’re gonna help with repairing it, how about you also re-draw the mascot on the tabletop for him, Yuzuru?

 It’s kinda bothering me how it’s faceless.
 {% endbubble %}